Yara Veloso

 Veloso considers technological add-ons as new extensions of our senses.
 They envelop and slowly suffocate us in a tightly wrapped filter.
 Being the new architecture of our society, they don’t only run parallel to the physical world, but are exceedingly intertwined with it.
 Weird-looking ergonomic inventions are another recurring motif in Veloso’s work, often blown up into grotesque proportions.
 A phone on our arm recording our heartbeat and itinerary whilst running, is turned into a bulky iPad strapped to the pillars of a building in Hug (2021).
 The ideal positioning for hands on a keyboard deviates into new iconography in the way things are going (2022), referring to John Ruskins’ statement that whilst drawing, a line should always have a destination.
 And so asks the artist, what direction are we going?
 From a distance and isolated from their everyday use, these inventions and rules look so random.
 Qwerty or Azerty?
 It’s all very confusing.

-Text by Evelyn Simons
+Excerpt from text by Evelyn Simons

 CV